mbrc12/etanol/README.md

-# Etanol - a purity and nullability analysis tool for Java
+tputs only information messages. l - a purity and nullability analysis tool for Java

 [![CircleCI](https://circleci.com/gh/mbrc12/etanol.svg?style=svg)](https://circleci.com/gh/mbrc12/etanol)

+The first part of this document describes the command line tool.
+The second part describes the API.

 ## Installation